SonySemiconductorSolutions/tof-ar-server/ReadMe.md

 ToF AR Server is a program to debug applications using ToF AR.

-You can debug your application executed on Unity Editor using the data captured from the ToF camera, when ToF AR Server is executed on a smartphone.
+Install and run ToF AR Server on your mobile device to fetch data from the ToF camera and other live inputs, and then connect the device to Unity Editor running on your PC to debug your ToF AR applications running in Unity Editor.
+This way, it is not always necessary to create a new build, making it much faster and easier to debug and troubleshoot your applications.

+Make sure to use the same ToF AR version of both the Unity Editor toolkit and ToF AR Server.

 <a name="environment"></a>